rashmiyadav02031989-wq/AWS-Serverless-File-Manager/README.md

 # AWS-Serverless-File-Manager
 ## Overview
-A serverless file management application that allows users to upload, list, download, and delete files through a web interface using Amazon S3 pre-signed URLs.
+A serverless file management application that allows users to upload, list, download, and delete files through a web interface using Amazon S3, Lambda, API Gateway and pre-signed URLs.
 ## Architecture
 ```mermaid
 flowchart TD